A review of the DA FAQ 2008

 Comment: This was a RAW issue mainly, brought up on a web forum, but unlikely to ever have been attempted in all seriousness on the tabletop.

-Q5 Drop pods, Combat squads and arrival
+Q5 Drop pods, Combat squads and arrival from reserve

 RAW Clarification: This ruling is a direct reversal of that used in the "Canadian" FAQ.
 DA cannot put split combat squads into reserve, deploying one in a pod, and the other either from reserve or on the table.